emqx/eip/active/0021-transfer-files-over-mqtt.md

 ### Overview

 * Files are split in segments, segments can be of arbitrary length
-* Client MUST generate UUID according to [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) for each file being transferred and use it as file Id in Topic Name
+* Client SHOULD generate unique identifier for each file being transferred and use it as `fileId` in Topic Name (UUID according to [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) is recommended)
-* Broker MUST validate that provided UUID conforms to [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122)
+* Client SHOULD consider `fileId` as a unique identifier for the file transfer, and MUST NOT reuse it for other file transfers
+* Broker SHOULD consider `clientId` + `fileId` pair as a Broker-wide unique identifier for the file transfer
 * Client MAY calculate SHA-256 checksum of the segment it's about to send and send it as part of Topic Name
 * Client MAY calculate SHA-256 checksum of the file it's about to send and include it in the `init` message payload or send is as part of the `fin` message
 * If Client chooses to provide checksum for file segments, whole file, or both, it MUST use [SHA-256](https://www.rfc-editor.org/rfc/rfc6234)